MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 title: Operations and Analytics Consoles
 breadcrumb_title: Analytics Console
 relevantTo: [ios,android,javascript]
-weight: 3
+weight: 5
 ---
 ## Overview
 Configure the way the client works with the Analytics Server, configure and view a wide range of reports using the Operations and Analytics Consoles.

 ## Analytics Console
 From the Analytics Console, view and configure the Analytics reports.
-Manage alerts and view client logs.

 You can open the Analytics Console from the MobileFirst Operations Console by clicking the  **Analytics Console**  link in the top-right navigation bar.

 ![Analytics console button](analytics-console-button.png)

-After navigating to the Analytics Console, the default **Dashboard** panel appears.
+After navigating to the Analytics Console, a dashboard appears.
 If a client application has already sent logs and analytics data to the server, the relevant reports are populated.
-The **Apps** and **Infrastructure** can be chosen from the navigation bar.

 ![Analytics console](analytics-console.png)

-### Dashboard
+## Dashboard
 In the **Dashboard** panel, you can review collected analytics data related to: application crashes, application sessions, and server processing time.
 Additionally you can create custom charts as well as manage alerts.

-### Apps
+## Apps
 In the **Apps** panel, you can review in-depth analytics data related to: usage and devices (such as total device and app sessions, active users, app usage, new devices, model usage and operating system), as well as crash-related data.
-Search through client logs for specific apps and devices (**Apps → Client Log Search**).
+Search through client logs for specific apps and devices.

-### Infrastructure
+## Infrastructure
-In the **Infrastructure** panel you can review analytics data related to: session processing time, average request size, server requests, network requests, adapters response time, procedure response time, and size and adapters usage, as well as push notifications data such as notification requests and per mediator.
+In the **Infrastructure** panel you can review analytics data related to: session processing time, average request size, server requests, network requests, adapters response time, procedure response time and size and adapters usage, as well as push notifications data such as notification requests and per mediator.
 You can also search through server logs.

 > Learn more in the [Analytics Workflows](../workflows/) tutorial.

 ## Analytics features

 ### App Analytics
-From the **Apps → Usage and Devices**, you can view App Session charts and App Usage charts to find out which app is being used most frequently by your users.
+You can view App Session charts and App Usage charts to find out which app is being used most frequently by your users.

 ### Built-in Analytics
 When you use the MobileFirst client SDK together with the MobileFirst Server, analytics data automatically gets collected for any request that your app makes to the MobileFirst Server.
-From **Dashboard → Overview** view basic device metadata that gets collected and reported to the MobileFirst Analytics Server.
+Basic device metadata gets collected and reported to the MobileFirst Analytics Server.

 ### Custom Analytics
-You can have your app send custom data and create custom charts for your custom data.
+You can have your app send custom data and create custom reports on your custom data.

 > Learn how to send custom analytics in the [Analytics API](../analytics-api/) tutorial.

 ### Custom charts
-Custom charts allow you to visualize the collected analytics data in your analytics data store as charts that are not available by default in the MobileFirst Analytics Console (**Dashboard → Custom Charts**).
+Custom charts allow you to visualize the collected analytics data in your analytics data store as charts that are not available by default in the MobileFirst Analytics Console.
 This visualization feature is a powerful way to analyze business-critical data.

 > Learn how to create custom charts in the [Creating Custom Charts](custom-charts/) tutorial.

 ### Manage alerts
 Alerts provide a proactive means to monitor the health of your mobile apps without having to check the MobileFirst Analytics Console regularly.

-From **Dashboard → Alert Management** you can configure thresholds which, if exceeded, trigger alerts to notify administrators.
-You can visualize the triggered alerts on the console or handle them by using a custom web hook.
-A custom web hook allows you to control who is notified when an alert is triggered, and how.
+You can configure thresholds which, if exceeded, trigger alerts to notify administrators.
+You can visualize the triggered alerts on the console or handle them by using a custom webhook.
+A custom webhook allows you to control who is notified when an alert is triggered, and how.

 > Learn how to manage alerts in the [Manage Alerts](alerts/) tutorial.

 ### Monitor app crashes
-App crashes are visualized on the Analytics Console (**Apps → Crashes**), where you can quickly view crashes and act on them accordingly.
+App crashes are visualized on the Analytics Console, where you can quickly view crashes and act on them accordingly.
 Crash logs are collected on the device by default and sent to the server once the application is running again.
 When crash logs are sent to the analytics server, they automatically populate the crash charts.

-### Monitor server and network data
+### Monitor network data
-The MobileFirst Analytics Console monitors network data when it is sent to the Analytics Server, and allows the user to query this information in different ways (**Infrastructure → Servers and Networks**).
+The MobileFirst Analytics Console monitors network data when it is sent to the analytics server and allows the user to query this information in different ways.

-### Collect, search, and report on client logs
-Client logs can be sent to the server and included in analytics reports.

-To include logging information in a report:

-1. In the Analytics Console, choose **Dashboard → Custom Charts**.

-2. Choose **Client Logs** from the **Event Type** pull-down menu.

-For more information on **Custom Charts**, see [Creating Custom Charts](custom-charts/).

-Logging data can be filtered.
-Log filters can be configured and saved on the Analytics Server, and then retrieved by client applications.

-For information on configuring log filters, see [Client log searches](log-filters/) tutorial.

-For more information on sending logs from the client, see [Client log collection](../../application-development/client-side-log-collection/).

 ## MobileFirst Operations Console
-Configure and administer the Analytics Server with the Operations Console.
+Configure and administer the Analytics server with the Operations Console.

-If you are in the Analytics Console, access the Operations Console by clicking the **Operations Console** button in the top navigation bar.

 ### Enable/disable Analytics support
 The collection of data for analysis by the Analytics server is enabled by default.
 You can disable it, for example to save processing time.